sonniebailey/sonniebailey.github.io/about-content.md

 Fairhaven Wealth offers a unique INSIGHT service that empowers you to make confident financial decisions aligned with your values.
 Through in-depth conversations, we help you gain clarity on your financial situation and future, without the conflicts of interest common when speaking with people in the financial services industry.

 Below is a comprehensive overview relating to Fairhaven Wealth and its services.
 If you're thinking about engaging Fairhaven Wealth, I recommend that you read it in full.

-## Isn't reading this entire document overkill?

 If you think that this level of disclosure and detail is overkill, I completely understand!
 That's an indication that we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.

 If, on the other hand, you value this level of transparency, and want to have a good amount of insight into how someone you're going to work with thinks and operates, then that's an indicator that Fairhaven Wealth's services could be a good fit.
 In a sense, the purpose of this document is to filter most people OUT.
 If there is part of this document that puts you off engaging Fairhaven Wealth, then that's fine!
-You can stop reading.
+You can stop reading and make enquiries elsewhere.

 If you read to the end, and you're still interested, then that's a sign to get in touch.

-## Are Fairhaven Wealth's services suitable for most people?

-No.

-Fairhaven Wealth provides a unique set of services.
-For some people, Fairhaven Wealth's services are ideal and could be one of the most valuable investments of time and money they've made.

-For most people, Fairhaven Wealth's services are not suitable and not worth the price.
+## Fairhaven Wealth's service and price

-## Who or what is Fairhaven Wealth?

-When you work with Fairhaven Wealth, you work with me – Sonnie Bailey.

-In parts of this FAQ I have written this FAQ in the first person.
-However, all services provided by Fairhaven Wealth are provided via the Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

-I don't have any employees and don't plan on engaging any.

-## What service does Fairhaven Wealth provide?
+### What service does Fairhaven Wealth provide?

 Fairhaven Wealth provides a single service to all of its clients.
 I call it an "INSIGHT" service.

 This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more succinct emails, providing a high-level overview of what we discussed during each of the meetings.

+### How much does this service cost?

+$6,000 including GST, but that is only if the service meets or exceeds your expectations.
+More on that below.

-## What do I get out of Fairhaven Wealth's service?
+### What do I get out of Fairhaven Wealth's service?

 It depends on who you are, what your situation is, and what you want out of life.